Tenkir/vanmoof-s2-user-manual/cranks.md

 ## Bottom Bracket

-The bottom bracket on the S2 is a BaFang Speed sensor.
+The bottom bracket on the S2 is a Bafang Speed sensor.
 It uses a hall effects sensor to determine when the cracks of the bike are rotating (need to verify).
 It uses a 6-Pin Julet Mini Connector to connect to the wiring harness of the bike.

 [Replacement Part](https://www.aliexpress.com/item/1005002790035485.html)